open5e/open5e/source/monsters/tome-of-beasts/S/sharkjaw-skeleton.rst

 **Bite.** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:*
 7 (1d8 + 3) piercing damage.
-If the target is a Large or smaller creature, it is grappled (escape DC 13).
+If the target is a Large or smaller creature, it is :ref:`srd:grappled` (escape DC 13).
 Until this grapple ends, the sharkjaw skeleton can bite only the grappled creature and has advantage on attack rolls to do so.